wigforss/spring-nats/README.md

 Jackson will be chosen by the default SerDe selection strategy if its available on classpath otherwise it will try GSON and finally fall back to Java standard serialization.

-The SerDe selection strategy can be overridden by adding your own bean of type se.hiq.oss.spring.nats.message.serde.SerDeSelectionStrategy to the Application Context.
+The SerDe selection strategy can be overridden by adding your own bean of type org.kasource.spring.nats.message.serde.SerDeSelectionStrategy to the Application Context.

 A bean of type *com.fasterxml.jackson.databind.ObjectMapper* must be available in the Application Context if Jackson is chosen (is found on classpath).